JesperLarsson/BOSSE/README.md

 - Squad unit management with overridable logic
 - Building placement planning
 - Path finding through A*
+- Plays as either Protoss (preferred) or Terran
 - Multithreading
 - Capable of running in real time
 - Debug GUI.
 Draws various maps and other debugging data